-Landing and Releasing a Pike:
+3. Landing and Releasing a Pike:

 Once you fight the pike and bring it boat-side, things can escalate quickly.
 Pike are known to thrash upon landing, which can be a dangerous situation if you aren’t prepared.
 Besides the gnashing teeth and the whipping tail, your lure is in there somewhere and could come flying out at any minute.

 Take our advice and come prepared with a net.
 You’ll thank us later.
-If possible, a second set of hands can make a day of pike fishing much easier when it comes time to land your trophy.
+If possible, a second set of hands can make a day of pike fishing much easier when it comes the time to land your trophy.
 But, with good coordination and a long-handled net you should be able to land a pike by yourself.

 To make landing a pike easier, be sure to play the fish long enough to tire it out.
-Then, when you bring it boat-side, be prepared with your rod in one hand and net in the other.
+Then, when you bring it boat-side, prepared with your rod in one hand and net in the other.
 Or, have your buddy ready with the net to scoop up the fish.

 If the hook is deep, you can go in with your pliers through the gills to get it loose.
 Jaw spreaders can come in handy if the fish is reluctant to open it’s mouth, but be careful using jaw spreaders on smaller fish that you intend to release as they can cause permanent damage to the jaw.

-Below is a great video on how to successfully land and release a pike by Matity’s GetFishing channel on youtube.
+Below is a great video on how to successfully land and release a pike by Matity’s GetFishing channel on Youtube.